Tecla/FarmProjection/README.md

 Scenarios support adding multiple kinds of livestock.
 If one is added but zero animals are set for the input, the projection will flow through without them without issue.

+You are encouraged to copy the data directory and customize the inputs to your needs, and then you can run with the `--datadir` command-line option to analyze your own scenarios.

 ## What It Doesn't Do

 There are numerous areas missing from the projections at this point; this is, for a first pass, quite dairy-centric (and a raw-milk dairy at that).
 Various things not taken into account yet: